pierrejay/EZModbus/docs/20-core-concepts/202-frame-client.md

 };
 ```

 The memory footprint of a `Frame` is fixed: 268 bytes.
-It is the size required to store the data of the largest request payload (on 125 registers or 2000 coils).&#x20;
+It is the size required to store the data of the largest request payload (on 125 registers or 2000 coils).

 ## Definition